VOL. III - APPENDIX C

 In 1911, William and Annie were still living at 9 Upper Lake, William was a carpenter, both children had left home.
 Annie Eliza Agnes Santer died in 1926 in Battle.
 In 1939 William Santer was living at 7 St Marys Villas, Battle.
 He was a retired carpenter.
 William Santer died, aged 83 in 1947 in Battle, Sussex.

 - Beatrice May Santer.
 Born 20 July 1893 at Upper South Road, Bohemia, Hastings.
-Beatrice married Bernard Catt in 1911 in Hastings.
+Baptised 23 August 1893 at St Matthews, St Leonards, Silverhill.
+Beatrice married Bernard Catt on 5 June 1911 at St Matthew's, St Leonards, Hastings.
+Bernard was a 19, year old dairyman, son of Edwin Catt, dairyman (deceased).
+Beatrice was 17 years old.
+In 1939 they were living at 39, Western Road, Hastings and Bernard was a painter and decorator.
+Their son, still living at home, was a general labourer.
 Beatrice died in 1964 in Hastings.
 Bernard Catt died on 10 January 1974 at Hastings.

 - Annie Ellis Santer.
 Born 1895 in St Leonards.
-Annie married Hurley Gillis on 24 January 1916 at St Johns, Upper Street, St Leonards.
-They had a son, Douglas Gillis who was born in 1919.
+Baptised 31 July 1895 at St Leonards, St Matthew, Silverhill.
+Annie married Hurley Gillis on 24 January 1917 at St Johns, Upper Street, St Leonards.
+Hurley was 24 years old, a private in the Canadian Expeditionary Force, son of Sam Gillis, carpenter.
+They had a son, Douglas Hurley Gillis who was born in 1919 in Hastings.
 The family emigrated to Canada in 1920 where in 1921 they were living at New Hampton.
-Hurley Gillis died on 20 January 1942 of turberculous whilst serving in the 28th Battalion.
+They had three more children.
+Hurley Gillis died on 20 January 1942 of tuberculous whilst serving in the 28th Battalion.
 He was buried at St Paul's, Hampton.
-Annie returned to the UK on a number of occaisions, the last visit found ending in September 1953 when she returned to Canada.
+Annie returned to the UK on a number of occasions', the last visit found ending in September 1953 when she returned to Canada.

 - Henry George Santer.
 Born 29 August 1899 at St Leonards.
-Henry married Martha Mary Dunk on 29 August 1901 at St Matthews Church, Silverhill, Hastings.
+Baptised 18 October 1899 at St Matthews, St Leonards, Silverhill.
+Henry married Martha Mary Dunk on 29 August 1921 at St Matthews Church, Silverhill, Hastings.
+In 1939 they were living at Worton House, George Street, Hastings and Henry was a painter and paper hanger.
 Martha died on 16 April 1982 at Hastings and Rother.
 Henry George Santer died in 1986 at Hastings, Sussex.

 - Freeman Thomas Santer.
 Born 27 November 1901 at Newgate Road, Bohemia, Hastings.
 Freeman married Alice Esther Lillian Vidler on 23 January 1921 at St Matthews Church, Silverhill, Hastings.
-They had a son Reginald Charles Santer born on 6 March 1928 in Hastings.
+They had a son Reginald Charles Santer born on 6 March 1928 in Hastings. in 1939 Freeman and Alice were living at 28, Old Lane, Hastings and Freeman was a milk roundsman.
 Alice Esther Lillian Sadler died on 27 July 1974 at Hastings, Sussex.
 Freeman Thomas Santer died on 27 June 1996 at Lower South Road, Hastings.

-- Frances Alexander M Santer.
+- Frances Alexander Minnie Santer.
 Born 1903 in Hastings.
+Baptised 30 September 1903 in St Matthews, Silverhill, St Leonards.
 Frances emigrated to Canada arriving on 16 May 1921.
-She married W Shields.
+She was a 17-year-old domestic.
+She married William Harold Shields, son of John W Shields on 2 October 1922 at St Mary Chapel of Ease, Hampton.
+William was a 22-year-old farmer.
+Frances was a 19-year-old housemaid.
 They had four children.
-In 1928 Frances visited the UK with her children, but expressed the intent to return to Canada.
+In 1928 Frances visited the UK with her children but expressed the intent to return to Canada.
 Frances is believed to have died in 1961.

 - Frederick William Santer.
 Born 21 June 1907 at Clarence Road, Bohemia, Hastings.
 He married Winifred Georgina Lansell on 27 December 1927 at Silverhill, Hastings.
 They had two children.
 Frederick died on 25 November 1974 at Silverhill, Hastings.
 Winifred died on 30 November 1984 at St Leonards, Hastings.

 In 1939 Henry and Minnie were living at 6 St Leo, Lower South Road, Hastings.
 Henry was a retired milkman.
+Son Leonard was still at home.
 Howard R Santer, born 14 January 1910, a grocers manager was living with them.
 Henry Santer died on 13 May 1950 at St Helens Hospital, Hastings.
 Minnie also died in 1950 at the same hospital.

 - Anniss Marion Santer.
 Born 2 June 1904 in Guestling.
 Anniss married George E Barham in 1927 in Hastings.
 Anniss Barber died in 1969 in Eastbourne.